 A yearly fee is useful if you provide an essential service plus support and maintenance, upgrades, etc.

 If charging a yearly fee makes more sense, then charge a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out notices to members when their subscription is approaching renewal.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out email notices to users when their subscription is due.

 If charging a yearly fee makes more sense, then set up a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out reminders to members when their subscription is approaching renewal.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out email reminders to users when their subscription is approaching renewal.